carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

 ## From script to software project

 In the previous episode you have unzipped `spacewalks.zip` into a directory `spacewalks` in your home directory.

-If you have not opened the software directory in VS Code already – go to **File -> Open Folder** and find `spacewalks`.
+Within the RStudio the files contained within `spacewalks` should appear within the **`Files`** Tab located in the bottom-right quadrant by default.

-We also need access to a command line terminal to type various commands.
-In VS Code start a new terminal via **Terminal -> New Terminal** (Windows users need to make sure the new terminal is "GitBash"; not "PowerShell" or "cmd").
+However, it is useful to also work within a shell Terminal (Windows users need to make sure that the terminal is "GitBash"; not "PowerShell" or "cmd").
-Alternatively, you can work with a shell terminal directly (and not within VS Code), if you so prefer.

-If you are not already inside this directory, from your command line terminal you can navigate to it and list its contents with:
+Within the Shell terminal, if you are not already inside this directory, from your command line terminal you can navigate to it and list its contents with:

 ```bash
 cd ~/spacewalks